masoncfrancis/personal-attendance-record/README.md

 Use `checkurl` mode if you know there are resources that you cannot reach while off of the office network.

-This mode works by checking if you can reach a URL, configured in the `CHECK_URL` environment variable.
+This mode works by checking if you can reach a URL, configured in the `PAR_URL` environment variable.
 This should be set to a URL that is only

 ###### Logic:

 `par` will try to reach the URL provided.
 If it is successful, it assumes you are in the office.
 If not, it assumes you are working from outside the office.

+### Command Line Usage

+`par` exposes a simple command-line interface intended for use from a cronjob or manual invocation.

+- `--check`, `-c`: Run a single attendance check, update log and exit
+- `--path`, `-p`: Display the path of the file where the attendance record is kept
+- `--version`, `-v`: Display the software version

 ## License